f6zhang/CSE110Lab1/index.md

 while (1):
     print("Hello world!")
 ```

+By the way, if you feel this is boring and want to visit the end of this page: [Jump Here](https://github.com/f6zhang/CSE110Lab1/blob/gh-pages/index.md#i-know-this-is-boring)

 ## I Know this is boring

 Here is the [documentation of Swift](https://swift.org/documentation/).
 Here is the icon. ![icon of Swift](Swift.png)